William J. Burns (diplomat): Director of the Central Intelligence Agency

-On January 11, 2021, Joe Biden announced he planned to nominate Burns as director of the Central Intelligence Agency, saying that Burns shared his belief "that intelligence must be apolitical and that the dedicated intelligence professionals serving our nation deserve our gratitude and respect."
+On January 11, 2021, Joe Biden announced he planned to nominate Burns as Director of the Central Intelligence Agency, saying Burns shared his belief "that intelligence must be apolitical and that the dedicated intelligence professionals serving our nation deserve our gratitude and respect".

-On February 24, his nomination was well-received in the confirmation hearing in the Senate.
-On March 2, the Senate Intelligence Committee unanimously approved Burns' nomination, setting him up for a final floor vote.
+On February 24, his nomination was well received in the confirmation hearing in the Senate.
+On March 2, the Senate Intelligence Committee unanimously approved Burns's nomination, setting him up for a final floor vote.
 On March 18, Burns was confirmed to the role with unanimous consent after Senator Ted Cruz (R-TX) lifted his hold on the nomination.
-He was officially sworn in as Director of the Central Intelligence Agency on March 19, with a ceremony performed by Vice President Kamala Harris on March 23, 2021.
+He was officially sworn in as Director of the Central Intelligence Agency on March 19.

 In his confirmation hearing before the Senate, Burns said, "an adversarial, predatory Chinese leadership poses our biggest geopolitical test".
 He said China was working to "methodically strengthen its capabilities to steal intellectual property, repress its own people, bully its neighbors, expand its global reach and build influence in American society."

 In April 2021, Biden announced his intention to withdraw all regular U.S. troops from Afghanistan by September 2021.
 Burns told the U.S. Senate Intelligence Committee on April 14, 2021, that "[t]here is a significant risk once the U.S. military and the coalition militaries withdraw" but added that the U.S. would retain "a suite of capabilities."
 On August 23, 2021, Burns held a secret meeting in Kabul with Taliban leader Abdul Ghani Baradar, who returned to Afghanistan from exile in Qatar, to discuss the August 31 deadline for a U.S. military withdrawal from Afghanistan.